 - Look for bicyclists on the road and pedestrians in crosswalks.

 - Be respectful and provide plenty of distance between your vehicle and bicycles and pedestrians.
+Drivers are required to give at least three feet of space when passing bikers, per Ohio law.

 - Make eye contact with pedestrians and bicyclists.